guidoxie/ecb/README.md

-## CB encryption and decryption in Go
+## ECB encryption and decryption in Go
 ECB mode has security vulnerabilities and is not recommended for use, so the Go standard library does not include ECB by default.
 * The padding mode used by this library is PKCS7Padding.